An eventful year for Pulitzer Prize winner Colson Whitehead

 ON THE BLACK LIVES MATTER PROTESTS: “I grew up in New York and in the early ‘80s and every other day it seemed there was a case of police brutality and we’d have this conversation about how that has to change and nothing happened.
 My whole life has been me seeing these documented cases that result in zero change.

 “But I’ve been surprised how far reaching and involved the protests have been.
 You’re seeing people in white, tony towns in the South and the Midwest and you’re seeing protesters in New York and on Fifth Avenue and in Union Square and at the Barclay Center.
 I’ve been delighted and surprised how people have seized the moment.
-It feel like we’re moving somewhere in the country.
+It feels like we’re moving somewhere in the country.
 I’m usually pessimistic about where things are going, but the protests have made me feel a little different.”